Generic name: camphor, lidocaine, and methyl salicylate (topical) [ KAM-for, LYE-doe-kane, METH-il-sa-LIS-i-late-TOP-ik-al ]

 Methyl salicylate is a nonsteroidal anti-inflammatory drug (NSAID) in a group of drugs called salicylates (sa-LIS-il-ates).
-This medicine works by reducing substances in the body that cause pain and inflammation.
+Viva works by reducing substances in the body that cause pain and inflammation.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.